-Am I Legally Required To Have Health Insurance?
+Am I Legally Required To Provide Health Insurance

 The answer to this question is going to come down to the size of your business.
-Here’s a break down of the recent health insurance laws and what they mean for your small business.
+Here’s a breakdown of recent health insurance rulings and what they mean for your small business.

-In 2010, the Federal Government passed the Affordable Care Act (ACA) and through that health care mandate, over twenty-million more Americans have had access to health care.
-Better known as “Obamacare,” the health mandate extended to employers and required businesses of a certain size to provide health insurance.
+In 2010, the Federal Government passed the Affordable Care Act (ACA), and through that healthcare mandate, over twenty million more Americans have had access to healthcare.
+The health mandate included employers and required businesses of a certain size to provide health insurance.

 So, what exactly does the Affordable Care Act mandate?
 If your business is considered an Applicable Large Employer (ALE) with 50 or more full-time employees for more than six months out of the year, then you will need to provide your employees with health insurance as a legal requirement of the ACA.

-If your business is not an ALE, then supplying health care for your employees is a choice — and a good one at that.
-Read on to learn the benefits of offering small business health insurance to your employees.
+If your business is not an ALE, then supplying health care for your employees is a choice, and a good one at that.

-Health insurance is just like any other insurance: it protects people if they need medical care due to an illness or an injury and it provides preventative care–routine check-ups, annual tests.
-The amount of money a person might pay for a routine visit or an emergency visit or surgery will vary depending on the health plan, however, and so understanding how health insurance works is an important first step in deciding how best to cover your employees.
+Health insurance is just like any other insurance: it protects people if they need medical care due to an illness or an injury and it provides preventative care: routine check-ups, and annual tests.
+The amount of money a person might pay for these services will vary depending on the health plan, however, and so understanding how health insurance works is an important first step in deciding how best to cover your employees.

-There are many ways that health providers share the cost with the consumer and these choices can have a drastic effect on the out-of-pocket costs you and your employees pay under your specific health insurance plan.
+There are many ways that healthcare providers share the cost with the consumer and these choices can have a drastic effect on the out-of-pocket costs you and your employees pay.
 Here are some of the most common health insurance terms and what they mean for you:

-- Deductibles: This is an amount of money you will pay before your health insurance takes over and pays for you.
+- Deductibles: This is the amount of money you will pay before your health insurance takes over and pays for you.
 (Lower premiums per month might result in a higher deductible.)

 - Copayment (Copay): This is the fixed amount you pay for services.
 (For example, every office visit is $20 or every prescription is $10.)